Weight and Gut Health

 - Processed foods with high salt content.

-- Process foods contain food additives – which can disrupt barrier function, cause gut inflammation.
+- Process foods contain additives that can disrupt barrier function and cause gut inflammation.

-- Artificial sweeteners induce changes in the microbiome, promote inflammation, insulin resistance and liver injury.
+- Artificial sweeteners induce changes in the microbiome and promote inflammation, insulin resistance and liver injury.

 - Saturated fats – found in animal fat and coconut oil – promote gram -ve bacteria (harmful bacteria), which release endotoxin linked to autoimmunity and obesity.

 - Trans fats (found in baked goods, fried food, chips, biscuits, nondairy creamer and margarine) – pro-inflammatory and activate the main inflammatory switch in your body – NFk-B

 High animal protein content – results in increased species of inflammatory microbes Bilophila wadsworthia, Alistipes and Bacteroides.
 These species produce toxins like amines, sulphides and secondary bile salts.
 All result in increased inflammation and leaky gut.